BobleChinois/Bitcoin-definition/Brouillons/Gay_Science.md

 Of course, to get my point you have to consider that:
 * State of endless wars abroad and emergency at home
-* Infinite growth of the government and it taking more and more decisions on your behalf for everything regarding your own life
+* Infinite growth of the government and it taking more and more decisions on your behalf regarding your own life
 * Rewarding irresponsible behaviour, pettiness, frivolity and submission while punishing hard work, saving, prudence and freedom
 * People being ever more desperate, poorer and indebted, without being able to tell how they got into this mess